RobPYDeveloper/BruteRblox/README.md

 **No worries**, this simple Python brute-forcer might help you out!

 # How does this work?
-BruteRblox will read each line of the "_password_list.txt_" file, there, you must add your passwords and toughts of what password it could be and run the main file. _(pg.py)_
+BruteRblox will read each line of the "_password_list.txt_" file, there, you must add your passwords and thoughts of what password it could be and run the main file. _(pg.py)_

 (_Without the password file, it will not work as expected.
 But in future i might implement a password creator_)